 The company was founded in 2011 by a Yale graduate, Luke Palder and has seen tremendous growth over time.

-Reputable names topping the list of satisfied customers are well-known organizations like IBM, Cisco, Vogue, Pearson, University of Cambridge, Harvard University, U.S Department of Energy among others.
+Reputable names topping the list of satisfied customers are well-known organizations like IBM, Cisco, Vogue, Pearson, University of Cambridge, Harvard, and the U.S Department of Energy.

 Related: 12 Online Tutoring Jobs for Teachers